sharat87/prestige/README.markdown

 1. [Tachyons](http://tachyons.io/) &mdash; powers the styling and theming infrastructure.
 1. [Parcel](https://parceljs.org/) &mdash; powers the building and bundling of application assets for deployment.
 1. [Selenium](https://www.selenium.dev/) &mdash; powers the end-to-end testing workflow.
+1. [MkDocs](https://www.mkdocs.org/) &mdash; powers the documentation site.

 A big thank you to all folks who put in their time and sweat for these projects to exist as open source!

 ## Developing

-For development, use the following command to start a development server on port 3040 (requires Node v12+):

-    make serve-frontend

-PS: If you don't have yarn installed, please do an `npm install -g yarn` first.

-Once this is running, the app can be accessed at <http://localhost:3040/index.html> and the help document can be accessed at <http://localhost:3040/help.html>.
-Note that just <http://localhost:3040> doesn't currently work, we have to explicitly specify the `index.html` part.
+Please ensure you have Node >= v12 (with yarn) and Python >= v3.7 (with pip) before trying the following commands.

+The project contains a powerful makefile that makes getting started with development quite easy.
+Here's a quick summary of some of the targets:

+1. `make serve-frontend` &mdash; Starts a server for the frontend at port 3040.
+	Note: Please go to <http://localhost:3040/index.html>, since <http://localhost:3040/> doesn't work for some reason.
+1. `make serve-backend` &mdash; Starts a server for the backend at port 3041.
+1. `make serve-docs` &mdash; Starts a server for the documentation site at 3042.
+1. `make test-*` &mdash; Test frontend/backend/e2e (depending on what's in place of `*`).

 ## Inspirations

-- HTTP Client for Sublime Text: <https://requester.org/>.
+- HTTP Client for Sublime Text: [Requester](https://github.com/kylebebak/Requester).
-- HTTP Client for VS Code: <https://github.com/Huachao/vscode-restclient>.
+- HTTP Client for VS Code: [vscode-restclient](https://github.com/Huachao/vscode-restclient).
-- REST Client for IntelliJ based IDEs: <https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html>.
+- REST Client for IntelliJ based IDEs: [JetBrains HTTP Client](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html).
-- My own Vim extension towards a very similar concept: <https://github.com/sharat87/roast.vim>.
+- My own Vim extension towards a very similar concept: [roast.vim](https://github.com/sharat87/roast.vim).

 More: <https://github.com/marmelab/awesome-rest>.